 Contact the Commission

-While the Commission on Free Speech's analysis process includes hearings with student leaders, staff, faculty, alumni, and others, we are eager to hear input from all members of the UC Berkeley community.
+While the Commission on Free Speech's analysis process included hearings with student leaders, staff, faculty, alumni, and others, we continue to be eager to hear input from all members of the UC Berkeley community on this subject.

 To pose a question, submit a recommendation, or provide feedback to the commission, please write to email@example.com.